Advertiser Disclosure

 • Excess size charges waived; excess weight charges may apply

-EarlyBird Check-In®: $15-$25 (per one-way flight) depending on the length of the flight and the popularity of early bird check-in on the route in question
+EarlyBird Check-In: $15 to $99 (per one-way flight), depending on the length of the flight and the popularity of early-bird check-in on the route in question.
+It gives you an automatic check-in before the traditional self-check-in period, allowing for an earlier boarding position.

-How to Avoid Paying Excess Southwest Fees & Expenses
+How To Avoid Paying Excess Southwest Fees and Expenses

 Star rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating icon